Nachodlv/blog/content/Unreal Engine/Unreal Engine Mass replication.md

   - mass
   - replication
 ---
->[!danger] This post is currently in progress
-> There might be things missing or incorrect

 Currently I am creating a game prototype using Mass, one of my primary objectives is to implement multiplayer functionality.
 However, I've encountered a significant lack of documentation on the Internet regarding how to achieve this.
 So, I've decided to create this blog post to address this.

 Throughout this post, I'll be detailing the steps necessary to replicate fragments in your Unreal Engine project.
 Additionally, I'll try to provide comprehensive references to the sources I've utilized to learn about Mass Entity.